 Play at a Waterpark – The Poconos touts a convenient mix of accommodations – everything from standard hotels for short visits to romantic specialty destinations for getaways and honeymoons to family-friendly resorts for full-fledged vacations.
 Luckily, many of the latter contain large and well-equipped waterparks.

-Four such resorts are Camelbeach Mountain Waterpark, Great Wolf Lodge, Kalahari Resort and Conventions and Split Rock Resort (pictured here), which we had the pleasure of reviewing.
-Take a look HERE.
+Four such resorts are Camelbeach Mountain Waterpark, Great Wolf Lodge, Kalahari Resort and Conventions and Split Rock Resort.
 These facilities provide hours of fun and exercise, for kids, couples, and families.

 Visit a Museum or Landmark – Experience the world of coal mining by visiting No. 9 Coal Mine, a unique anthracite coal mine and museum located in Lansford, Pennsylvania.
 Set 1600 feet into the mountainside, the mine operated from 1855 to as recently as 2002.
 Today, tours include a ride by rail into the mine, as well as a walking tour of the paths, mule-way, and mine equipment.